-A normal, Full-Time academic load during fall or spring semesters is defined by the Provost's Office as 12 semester hours for undergraduate and 9 hours for graduate students.
+A normal, Full-Time academic load during fall or spring semesters is defined by the university as 12 semester hours for undergraduate and 9 hours for graduate students.
 The VA honors these parameters for payment of benefits.
-During the Summer Semesters, 3 hours is considered by the VA to be Full Time for benefits payment.
 Undergraduate and graduate students carrying less than a full load will not be certified at Full-Time.

-Veterans who can show proof of successful completion of introductory military training (Boot Camp or a Commissioning source) are awarded credit for the 4 required hours of Core Curriculum physical fitness training.
-A student desiring to use their GI Bill Benefits must submit a Request Package for that semester containing the following documents:
+Veterans who can show proof of successful completion of introductory military training (Boot Camp or a Commissioning source) are awarded credit for the 4 hours of physical fitness training and First Year Experience.
+A student desiring to use their GI Bill Benefits must submit a request for that semester containing the following documents: